FAQ & Features to Get the Most out of The American Rabbi

 1) Search Function: A powerful new search engine has been implemented that is excellent at scanning through the thousands of pages on our site and helping you to find relevant material quickly.
 It also works even if you are not logged into the website (though you must be logged in to see the actual post content.)
 You can search by an author’s name, keywords, or topic.
 Also note that you can put two or more words in quotations in the search box, and the system will generate results only of sermons/posts which have that specific phrase in the body of the text (such as “happy occasion”, “tikkun olam“, etc.)

 2) Saved Favorites: This is one of the most overlooked and helpful features.
 At the end of every sermon or posting there is a “Save as Favorite” button.
-This allows the website to keep track of your personal saved “favorites”.
-You can access that list anytime you are logged in via the “Favorites” link on the website header, or by clicking: https://americanrabbi.com/my-favorites-bookmarks/.
-(No one else can see your favorites list but you).
+This allows the site to keep track of your personal saved “favorites”.
+You can access that list anytime you are logged in via the “Favorites” link on the website header (top right).
+Only you can see your favorites, and only when logged into the site.
 This is a very useful feature if you want to save a list of material you want to be able to reference again later.

 You can clear a favorite from the list by going back to that sermon and clicking the same button that will now be labeled “Flagged as Favorite”, or clear the entire list from the “favorites” page.

-3) Sending New Material: We always appreciate colleagues sending us new material to post to our site, including regular Shabbat sermons, kavanot, wedding talks, eulogies, and sermons on any topic.
-So… Please continue to send us your chomer, as it is the “Rabbinic Co-Op” model that makes The American Rabbi such a valuable resource for all our colleagues.[Note: The easiest way to send us material is via the website: https://americanrabbi.com/
+3) Sending Us New Material: We always appreciate colleagues sending us new material to post to our site, including regular Shabbat sermons, kavanot, wedding talks, eulogies, and sermons on any topic.
+So… Please continue to send us your chomer, as it is the “Rabbinic Co-Op” model that makes The American Rabbi such a valuable resource for all our colleagues.[Note: The easiest way to send us material is via the website: https://americanrabbi.com/submit-material-to-the-american-rabbi/.
+It is easier for us to post material sent in regular Word format (.doc or docx).
+PLEASE avoid sending us PDF’s, as they are a particularly difficult to format for posting.]

 4) Printer Friendly: Every post has a “ Print | Copy/Edit” link (near the top of each page) to help you print out an easy to read version of the material you have selected without the extraneous website links and headers.